 Let’s take a peek into the Felton mansion and see if we can get out alive to tell its horrific tale…

-You play as Rosemary Reed, a middle-aged woman who is investigating the disappearance of a young adopted girl known as Celeste.
+You play the role of Rosemary Reed, a middle-aged woman who is investigating the disappearance of a young adopted girl known as Celeste.
 The game begins (following a short introduction) with you visiting her home where she lived until she wandered off without a trace.
 In an interaction that is almost certainly inspired by the meetings between Clarice and Hannibal in The Silence of the Lambs – it’s very strange how similar Rosemary looks like Jodie Foster too – you meet the owner of the house and the adopted father of Celeste, Richard Felton.
 This interaction sets up the events of the game as you leave the mansion with more questions than answers.

 Of course, this wouldn’t be a horror game if something messed up wasn’t going on and Rosemary decides to sneak back into the house to get the answers she craves.
 It doesn’t take long to witness something truly disturbing that solidifies her intuition that Richard Felton is a deranged guy with some nasty secrets.